 The appraisal process for studies of reliability, validity, and clinical meaningfulness of outcome measures.

 We begin this chapter by defining common features of outcome measures and describing the different categories of outcome measures that you are likely to encounter in clinical practice, that is, questionnaires and performance-based measures.
 This chapter does not focus on the appropriate use of outcome measures in a particular research study; rather, we focus on how you can use the appraisal process to determine whether a study of an outcome measure is applicable, valid, and clinically useful.
 We review the appraisal of studies of reliability, validity, and clinical meaningfulness of outcome studies and provide corresponding checklists of appraisal with key questions in Tables 10.6, 10.8, and 10.9.

 What Is an Outcome Measure?

 An outcome measure is any characteristic or quality measured to assess a patient's status.
 Outcome measures are commonly collected at the beginning, middle, and end of a course of physical therapy care.
 Outcome measures that you are likely to encounter in clinical practice can be divided into two categories: (1) questionnaires and (2) performance-based measures.
 Questionnaires require that either a therapist interviews a patient or the patient independently completes the questionnaire.
 Questionnaires are typically scored by applying a pre-set point system to the patient's answers.
 Performance-based measures require the patient to perform a set of movements or tasks.
-Scores for performance-based measures can be based on either an objective measurement (e.g., time to complete a task) or a qualitative assessment that is assigned a score (e.g., normal or abnormal mechanics ...
+Scores for performance-based measures can be based on either an objective measurement (e.g., time to complete a task) or a qualitative assessment that is assigned a score (e.g., ...